kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: What does it mean if my balance is locked?**

     A: This is a transfer which hasn't been confirmed by the network yet.
-It will move into your main balance shortly.
+It will move into your main balance shortly, generally after 3 minutes.

 * **Q: In simplewallet.exe, I get an error `Error: failed to save new wallet: boost::filesystem::unique__path: Keyset as registered is invalid`.
 How can I fix it?**

     A: This is caused by some broken windows crypto keys.
 Navigate to C:/Users/*Your Windows Username*/AppData/Roaming/Microsoft/Crypto/RSA/.
 There should be a folder in there, with a long name, like `S-1-5-21-1416222650-108526586-4052533318-1000`.
 Enter this folder, and delete the files in there.
 Then reboot.

-* **Q: When I open TurtleCoind on a Mac, I get an error `Illegal instruction: 4`.
-How can I fix it?**

-    A: This is a known issue with older macs or un-updated macs.
-Try entering this into a terminal - `curl -sL "https://raw.githubusercontent.com/turtlecoin/turtlecoin/master/multi_installer.sh" | bash` This automated script should compile the software itself, and place the binaries in ./src once done.
-See https://github.com/turtlecoin/turtlecoin#ubuntu-1604-and-macos-1010 for more info.

 ## GUI Wallet(s)

 * **Q: Are there any GUI wallets?**

     A: Yes, there are currently 3 GUI wallets in development, along with some mobile wallets too.
 They may not be ready for full use yet, or working on your operating system however.
 Currently, the desktop-xamarin wallet is the most supported and actively developed.
+Please note, currently you cannot import via keys, or use payment ID with it.
+These will be added in later updates.
 Thanks to @therealcrypt for his great work on this.
   * https://github.com/turtlecoin/desktop-xamarin
   * https://github.com/rocksteadytc/ooze
   * https://github.com/turtlecoin/turtle-wallet